Prayer: Christianity

 Jesus praying in Gethsemane.
 Depicted by Heinrich Hofmann.

 Christian prayers are quite varied.
 They can be completely spontaneous, or read entirely from a text, like the Anglican Book of Common Prayer.
-The most common prayer among Christians is the Lord's Prayer, which according to the gospel accounts (e.g. Matthew 6:9–13) is how Jesus taught his disciples to pray.
-The Lord's Prayer is a model for prayers of adoration, confession and petition in Christianity.
+The most common prayer among Christians is the Lord's Prayer, which, according to the gospel accounts (e.g. Matthew 6:9–13), is how Jesus taught his disciples to pray.
+The Lord's Prayer is a model for prayers of adoration, confession, and petition in Christianity.

-In the second century Apostolic Tradition, Hippolytus instructed Christians to pray at seven fixed prayer times: "on rising, at the lighting of the evening lamp, at bedtime, at midnight" and "the third, sixth and ninth hours of the day, being hours associated with Christ's Passion."
+In the second-century Apostolic Tradition, Hippolytus instructed Christians to pray at seven fixed prayer times: "on rising, at the lighting of the evening lamp, at bedtime, at midnight" and "the third, sixth and ninth hours of the day, being hours associated with Christ's Passion."
 Breviaries such as the Shehimo and Agpeya are used by Oriental Orthodox Christians to pray these seven canonical hours while facing in the eastward direction of prayer.

-In medieval England, prayers (particularly the paternoster) were frequently used as a measure of time in medical and culinary recipe books.
+In medieval England, prayers (particularly the Pater Noster) were frequently used as a measure of time in medical and culinary recipe books.

 Christians generally pray to God.
-Some Christians, such as Catholics, Lutherans, Orthodox, and Methodists pray for the dead; Roman Catholics, will also ask the righteous in heaven and "in Christ," such as the Virgin Mary or other saints to intercede by praying on their behalf (intercession of saints).
-Formulaic closures in many Christian denominations, such as Lutheranism and Catholicism include "through our Lord Jesus Christ, Your Son, who lives and reigns with You, in the unity of the Holy Spirit, God, through all the ages of ages," and "in the name of the Father, and the Son, and the Holy Spirit."
+Roman Catholics, Eastern Orthodox, Oriental Orthodox, Anglicans, Lutherans, and Methodists generally practice prayer for the dead; Roman Catholics, Eastern Orthodox, Oriental Orthodox, East Syriacs, and some Lutherans and Anglicans will also ask the righteous in heaven and "in Christ," such as the Virgin Mary or other saints, to intercede by praying on their behalf (intercession of saints).
+Formulaic closures in many Christian denominations, such as Lutheranism and Catholicism, include "through our Lord Jesus Christ, Your Son, who lives and reigns with You, in the unity of the Holy Spirit, God, through all the ages of ages," and "in the name of the Father, and the Son, and the Holy Spirit."